exercism/go/exercises/concept/need-for-speed/.docs/instructions.md

 ## 3. Drive the car

-Implement the `Drive` function that updates the number of meters driven based on the car's speed, and reduces the battery according to the battery drainage:
+Implement the `Drive` function that updates the number of meters driven based on the car's speed, and reduces the battery according to the battery drainage.
+If there is not enough battery to drive one more time the car will not move:

 ```go
 speed := 5